Free Speech Victory in Scotland

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

-She was holding a sign which read: “Coercion is a crime, here to talk, only if you want.”
+Rose was the first person to be criminally charged under Scotland’s 2024 “buffer zone” law after standing near Queen Elizabeth University Hospital in Glasgow with a sign that read: “Coercion is a crime, here to talk, only if you want.”

 What Happened to Rose Should Concern Us All